euougo/100-days-of-code/log.md

 ### Day 39: January 15, 2021

 **Today's Progress**: Today I was learning about React Native and trying to put a basic API to serve it.

 **Thoughts**: I've decided to don't use Expo right now to see how it works with the standard Android SDK.

+### Day 40: January 16, 2021

+**Today's Progress**: Today I was learning about React Native at docs, exploring some components and aplying style to it.

+**Thoughts**: React Native is easier when you already know ReactJS.